TheRacetrack/plugin-docker-proxy-job-type/README.md

 # Racetrack Plugin: Docker Proxy Job Type

-A Racetrack plugin allowing to deploy Docker Proxy jobs (like Drupal) to [Racetrack](https://github.com/TheRacetrack/racetrack)
+A Racetrack plugin allowing to deploy Docker jobs (like Drupal) with a configurable proxy to [Racetrack](https://github.com/TheRacetrack/racetrack)

 ## Setup